Hazon staff are located across the United States and are listed below in alphabetical order by last name.

 Victoria has 20 years of experience raising money for nonprofits.
 In addition to writing grants for Hazon, she also does fundraising for a New Jersey organization that helps kids with cancer.
 She grew up in New York City’s Greenwich Village, lived in London and Washington, DC, and now lives in Maplewood, New Jersey and is surprisingly happy with suburban life.
 She has a B.A. in English from Wesleyan University and has two children, Dalia and Solomon.New York, NY | 212.644.2332 | firstname.lastname@example.org

 Cole is very excited about their work as the Post-Harvest Apprentice.
-Cole was an Adamah fellow in the Fall of 2017, and developed a passion for farming, pickling, and the Adamah program.
+Cole was an Adamah fellow in the Fall of 2017 and developed a passion for farming, pickling, and the Adamah program.
 Cole is from Boston and graduated from Brandeis University with a major in Hebrew Language and Literature, and has worked in the Jewish non-profit sector, as a union organizer, and in the service industry.
-Cole loves vegetables, green-houses and Sauerkraut.Denver, Colorado
+Cole loves vegetables, greenhouses, and sauerkraut.Falls Village, CT

 Janna leads the Adamah crew in growing organic vegetables for CSA distribution, value-added production, Isabella Freedman food service, and donations, while maintaining the fields as resonant learning space for fellows and visitors.
 She teaches classes on practical farming and gardening skills as well as classes that explore the big picture systems, policies and issues that shape what we eat and how it is grown.
 Janna lives in Falls Village with her daughter Tzuf and their cats.Falls Village, CT | 860.824.5991 x303 | email@example.com